CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-iTerm2 is a popular alternative to Terminal that offers a host of features that are not available in the default Terminal application.
+iTerm2 is a popular alternative to Terminal that offers many features not available in the default Terminal application.

-iTerm2 is available for free and you can download it from the iTerm2 website. iTerm2 supports split panes, search, Paste History and a wide variety of customization options,…
+iTerm2 is free, and you can download it from the iTerm2 website. iTerm2 supports split panes, search, Paste History, and a wide variety of customization options,…

 MacTerm